 - Care for the broken

 The Riverside exists wherever the Carters are.
-Currently, that means Fortuna, CA
+Currently, that means Scotia, CA

 These are the convictions by which we desire to live by.